Evita (1996 film): Failed projects: 1976–1986

 Eva Perón (1919–1952), whose life and political career inspired the musical Evita and its film adaptation.

 Following the release of Evita (1976), a sung-through concept album by Tim Rice and Andrew Lloyd Webber detailing the life of Eva Perón, director Alan Parker met with their manager David Land, asking if Rice and Lloyd Webber had thought of making a film version.
 He understood that they were more interested in creating a stage version with the album's original lyrics.
 The original West End theatre production of Evita opened at the Prince Edward Theatre on June 21, 1978, and closed on February 18, 1986.
 The subsequent Broadway production opened at the Broadway Theatre on September 25, 1979, and closed on June 26, 1983, after 1,567 performances and 17 previews.
 Robert Stigwood, producer of the West End production, wanted Parker to direct Evita as a film but, after completing work on the musical Fame (1980), Parker turned down the opportunity to helm Evita, telling Stigwood that he "didn't want to do back-to-back musicals".

 The film rights to Evita became the subject of a bidding war among Warner Bros., Metro-Goldwyn-Mayer (MGM) and Paramount Pictures.
 Stigwood sold the rights to EMI Films for over $7.5 million.
 He also discussed the project with Jon Peters, who promised that he would convince his girlfriend Barbra Streisand to play the lead role if he were allowed to produce.
-Streisand, however, was not interested in the project because she saw the stage version in New York and didn't like it.
+Streisand, however, was not interested in the project because she saw the stage version in New York and did not like it.
 Stigwood turned down the offer, opting to stay involved as the film's sole producer.
 EMI ultimately dropped the project after merging with Thorn Electrical Industries to form Thorn EMI, as well as producing several box-office flops under the banner.